 Proposal Statement: EEA Agencies - Establishing annual targets for the next 10 years will require the LDCs to plan over a longer time horizon (10 years instead of five) and allow the Department and other parties to track GSEP progress with “annual targets” rather than the current GSEP “interim targets” that does not specify target frequency.

-Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; HEET/PowerOptions
+Supported by: Massachusetts Attorney General’s Office; Conservation Law Foundation; HEET, PowerOptions

 Supporting Statements:

-HEET - This language would be improved if the information reported every year included a list of ALL the leak-prone gas infrastructure remaining in the ground in each gas company territory.
-This information would help municipalities, state agencies, and residents plan better for the upcoming street disruption.
+HEET with clarification - This language would be improved if the information reported every year included a list by street segment of ALL the leak-prone gas infrastructure remaining in the ground in each gas company territory (not just the street segments that are about to be replaced).
+This information would help electric utilities, municipalities, state agencies, developers and residents plan better for the upcoming street disruption and potentially synergize underground infrastructure work for cost savings.
 This information should include the same information normally filed as part of the GSEP filings about each leak-prone street segment, such as the likely year of its replacement or decommissioning, estimated cost of the work, the risk of the infrastructure, as well as the diameter and material of the pipe.
-This information would allow all stakeholders understand better where there are large opportunities for non-gas pipe alternatives.
+See below.
+This information would allow all stakeholders understand better where there are opportunities for non-gas pipe alternatives.